 More Things to Know Before Visiting

-Mostar is quite cheap.
+- Mostar is quite affordable.
 Bosnia-Herzegovina is one of the cheapest countries to travel to in Europe, so Mostar is really affordable for most of us (especially if you come from Dubrovnik on a day trip).

 CONCLUSION: WHAT TO SEE IN MOSTAR